ESG and sustainability matters for Financial Services

 Greenwashing

-Regulators have expressed growing concerns that some firms may be making exaggerated misleading or unsubstantiated sustainability-related claims about their products, not only in the UK but also in other countries.
-To address this concern, the FCA has proposed a general ‘anti-greenwashing’ rule for all regulated firms.
-All sustainability-related claims must be clear, fair, not misleading and should be able to stand closer scrutiny over how these claims are executed.
+Regulators are concerned that some firms may be making exaggerated, misleading or unsubstantiated sustainability-related claims about their products, not only in the UK but also in other countries.
+To address this concern, the FCA has introduced a general ‘anti-greenwashing’ rule for all authorised firms.
+All sustainability-related claims must be clear, fair, not misleading and should be able to withstand closer scrutiny over how these claims are executed.

-Firms must carefully reflect on the claims they make over the products offered to customers.
-The expected Sustainability Disclosure Requirements (SDR) proposed by the FCA will include a new anti-greenwashing rule, which is applicable to all FCA regulated firms.
-The use of certain sustainability-related terms in product names and marketing materials will be restricted unless the product uses a sustainable investment label, as per the SDR.
-Therefore, asset and wealth managers, their distributors (including payment service providers) and associated advisers can expect to be busy engaging with the new labelling and disclosures regime, ensuring the requirements are fully understood and ready to be implemented.
+Firms must carefully reflect on the claims they make over the products and services offered to customers.
+The anti-greenwashing rule has been introduced as part of the Sustainability Disclosure Requirements (SDR) regime introduced by the FCA in November 2023, with a phased implementation of the component requirements.
+For the anti-greenwashing rule, the use of certain sustainability-related terms in product names and marketing materials for UK-based funds will be restricted unless the product uses a sustainable investment label, as per the SDR.
+Therefore, fund managers, their distributors and associated advisers can expect to be busy engaging with the new labelling and disclosures regime, ensuring the requirements are fully understood and ready to be implemented.
+However, to reconfirm, aside from these SDR requirements, the anti-greenwashing rule applies to all FCA authorised firms and not just fund managers and distributors.

 Independent Assurance

-With an increased global focus on sustainability-related disclosures in the financial sector, many banks, insurers, asset managers and other financial services firms are finding that they need to improve their reporting mechanisms to enable investors and the public to understand and use their data and information.
+With an increased global focus on sustainability-related disclosures in the financial sector, many banks, insurers, asset managers and other financial services firms are finding that they need to improve their reporting mechanisms to enable investors and the public to understand and use their data and information with confidence.

-Our team provides annual ISAE 3000 and 3410 limited assurance in relation to carbon emissions, ESG, and wider sustainability reporting.
+Our team provides various forms of assurance in relation to carbon emissions, ESG, and wider sustainability reporting, including under International Standard on Assurance Engagements (ISAE).
 Assurance adds a layer of oversight and transparency to disclosures and reporting.
 This includes reviewing and assessing methodologies, processes and controls used by firms to collate, aggregate, validate and report the scope 1, 2 and 3 emissions data and wider sustainability indicators such as water, waste, supply chain, diversity and inclusion, and career opportunities.

-Planning in consultation with the assurance provider in advance of the assurance process is vital for firms to make the process run smoothly and minimise the risks of their data being unable to be assured.
+Planning in consultation with the assurance provider, or other advisers where necessary, in advance of the assurance process is vital for firms to make the process run smoothly and minimise the risks of their data being unable to be assured.
 This helps identify and inform of any gaps to be addressed in advance of the assurance process beginning.

 The assurance and verification phase of sustainability and environmental data is designed to reduce any reputational and greenwashing risk in disclosing misleading or incorrect data and to check on the value and authenticity of the relevant data reported to the public.

-Conducting independent assurance benefits organisations by minimising the risk of publishing material errors whilst identifying ways to continue to improve their reporting processes.
+Obtaining independent assurance benefits organisations by minimising the risk of publishing material errors, whilst identifying ways to continue to improve their reporting processes.

 ESG Strategy